siberianfox/g2wiki/Alarm-Processing.md

 - {lim:1} Limit switch enable: set to 0 or 1
 - {ilck:1} Interlock enable: set to 0 or 1

-Setting hard limit enable to 0 is the same as a limit override.
+Setting limit switch enable to 0 is the same as a limit override.
 This can be used to drive the system off a limit switch.
-Note that if the system is in an alarm state the alarm must be cleared prior to changing this value. {clear:n} or $clear
+Note that if the system is in an alarm state the alarm must be cleared prior to changing this value using {clear:n} or $clear

 ###Alarm Use Cases
 The following use cases are supported: